They may not be very pleasing to your eyes. It's probably not a physique you'd ever want to have. You may even be a little disgusted.

 In the weeks leading up to the show, all food is logged.
 How many ounces of chicken, exactly how many almonds, how many grams of plain oats?
 Exact calories and macronutrient levels must be measured.
 There can be no cheating involved - you bring your food to work, to restraunts, to birthday parties and holidays.
 Research the correct supplements men over 40 (legal or not, depending on your division), take them at the exact right times according to your training each day.
 Any deviation might mean the different between first and last place.

 And then there's the post-competition diet.
 You don't want to completely de-rail for a month (though many do) and get fat, since it's just that much more weight you'll have to lose before the next show.
 But to gain muscle, you do have to eat at a caloric surplus.
-It's a fine balance between eating enough to gain muscle and support your workouts, but not so much you gain 50 pounds of fat.
+It's a fine balance between eating enough to gain muscle and support your workouts, but not so much you gain 50 pounds of fat, for this also using the right supplements can help, and if you go to sites like legalsteroids4sale.com you can actually find the right type of legal steroids that help with this.

 Staci had this to say about switching between phases: